 Prior to even getting pregnant, I dreamed of having an all-natural, unmedicated, vaginal delivery.
 As painful and frightening as that may sound to some people, there was something even scarier about a c-section experience.
 I didn’t want a c-section delivery or go through the experience of a c-section procedure.
 And I most definitely did not want to have a c-section scar or have to care for it to avoid possible infections.

-I knew emergency c-sections was a possibility.
+I knew emergency c-sections were a possibility.
 But I also knew a planned c-section was not in the books for me because I didn’t have a high-risk pregnancy.
-However, I didn’t know an unplanned or unexpected c-sections were a thing because I thought that is what emergency c-sections were.
+However, I didn’t know unplanned or unexpected c-sections were a thing because I thought that is what emergency c-sections were.

 - 1 What is an unplanned or unexpected c-section delivery?

 - 3 Key Things I Wish I Knew And Did Before My C-Section Procedure

 - 3.1 1.
 I wish I would have watched or read a few things about other c section experiences.

 - 3.2 2.
 I should have looked into c-section postpartum essential items.